Margaret Menzel: Awards and honors

 She received the Senior Research Award from the Association of Southeastern Biologists in 1950 and the Meritorious Teaching Award from the association in 1985.
 In 1988 the Department of Biological Sciences at Florida State University established the Margaret Y. Menzel Scholarship to recognize outstanding progress in graduate student research.
 Since 1989 the Botanical Society of America has awarded the Margaret Menzel Award each year for an outstanding paper presented at their annual meeting.
 In 2000, Florida State University began a program allowing faculty with named professorships to select the name used and in 2002, Walter R. Tschinkel opted to honor Menzel by becoming the "Margaret Menzel Professor of Biological Science".

 Personal life

 Menzel met her husband, the malacologist R. Winston Menzel, while she was at the University of Virginia.
+They married in 1949.
+They had 3 children.
 They collaborated on one project on quahog clams which was published in 1965.